Skip to Page Content

 1.0 Content

-This regulation shall apply to paraprofessional qualifications and training pursuant to 14 Del.C. §1205(b).
-This Permit is required of Title I Paraeducators, Instructional Paraeducators, and Service Paraeducators who are employed, either full time or part time, in support positions in public schools.
-This Permit is required of all Paraeducators, regardless of their employment date.
+This regulation shall apply to paraprofessional qualifications and training for issuance and renewal of a Paraeducator Permit pursuant to 14 Del.C. §1205(b).
+The Paraeducator Permit is required of instructional paraeducators and service paraeducators who are employed, either full time or part time, in support positions in Delaware public schools.
+The Paraeducator Permit is required of all instructional and service paraeducators, regardless of their employment date.

 14 DE Reg.
 560 (12/01/10)